dcorking/hblog/posts/2017-03-14-my-practical-armenia-part-two.markdown

 * The food is way better, no need waste $150 going to Whole Foods each time.

-* The women want families and husbands, culture emphasises family.
+* The women want families and husbands, culture emphasizes family.

 * The country is small, talented & technically competent people can make changes that rapidly affect many people, you can see the results quickly.

-* You are living in our ancesteral homeland of 3,000 years and are working directly to make it stronger, richer, happier.
+* You are living in our ancestral homeland of 3,000 years and are working directly to make it stronger, richer, happier.🇦🇲